Check out this article to know more about the updated OPR for 2022!

-As of 7th of July, Bank Negara Malaysia has decided to reduce the overnight policy rate (OPR) by 25 basis points to 1.75%.
+As of May 6th, Bank Negara Malaysia has maintained the overnight policy rate (OPR) to 1.75%.
 Despite the impact of the COVID-19 pandemic, the central bank said the global economies continued to strengthen, including Malaysia.

 This, it is expected to bring a lot of positive effect on the Malaysian economy, included the BLR and Malaysian Ringgit exchange rate.

 How does it affect housing loans?

 As a homeowner, the cost of borrowing will be lessened.
-A lower OPR would trigger banks to adjust their lending base rate (BLR) and base financing rate (BFR).
+A lower OPR would trigger banks to adjust their lending base rate (BLR) and base financing (BFR).
 This would then indirectly affect the interest rates – which means lowered costs for borrowing or refinancing an existing home loan.